emsesp/EMS-ESP32/README.md

 ### Documentation

-* [Documentation Site](https://bbqkees-electronics.nl/wiki/): For information on how to build and upload the firmware maintained by @BBQKees
+* [Documentation Site](https://emsesp.github.io/docs): For information on how to build and upload the firmware
 * [FAQ and Troubleshooting](https://bbqkees-electronics.nl/wiki/gateway/troubleshooting.html): For information on common problems and solutions

 ### Support's Community